sanath-narasimhan/academic-static/content/post/First-Search-engine.md

 $$ \\overline{sim(q,r)} = \\sum_{t\\in q} w\_{t,q} \\times \\overline{w\_{t,r}}.$$

-* We choose k as 20, this acts as a hyperparameter forthe search.
+* We choose k as 20, this acts as a hyperparameter for the search.
 Set k to be 20 as trial and error shows that this is optimal value.

-* Let query be "My stomach hurts", After preprocessing the the vector representation will be ['stomach','hurt']
+* Let query be "My stomach hurts", After preprocessing the vector representation will be ['stomach','hurt']

 * Below we show how to algorithm calculate similarity of query.
 <pre>
   word-weight-query = number of times word appears in the query / number of words in query

-  1. retrive top 20 of posting list for each word in query
+  1. retrieve top 20 of posting list for each word in query
   2. find the list of all reviews.
   3. for every review:
   4.   for every word: